dancarvajc/CustomSegmentedControl/README.md

 private let buttonTitles: [String] = ["Button 1", "Button 2", "Button 3"]
 ```

-Then create an instance of the custom segmented control passing it the above array as argument:
+Then create an instance of the custom segmented control passing it the array as argument:

 ```swift
 private lazy var segmentedControl: CustomSegmetedControl = CustomSegmetedControl(buttonTitles: buttonTitles)